-Pascommuck Conservation Trust has $15\ 8$ remaining beautiful sites waiting for beautiful benches: We want to add to the welcome our conservation areas offer visitors as we look forward to 2022 and celebrating 40 years of conservation.
-Your dedicated donation of \$750 to \$2000 will purchase a sturdy bench, pay for a commemorative plaque, AND add to our Stewardship Endowment for the next 40 years.
-The Endowment generates income to help cover such costs as keeping trails clear of downed trees, annual mowing to maintain bird habitat, rebuilding bridges & steps, and fighting invasive plants -- all critical to ensuring our conservation areas remain welcoming, beautiful, and ecologically healthy. details inside 1982-2022 40 Years of Saving the Best of Easthampton's Nature for All WHY Pascommuck Conservation Trust has no paid staff, meaning your gifts always go directly towards protecting land, maintaining our conservation areas for public access and habitat protection, and the few unavoidable expenses such as accounting necessary to keep operating.
+Pascommuck Conservation Trust has 159 remaining beautiful sites waiting for beautiful benches & chairs: We want to add to the welcome our conservation areas offer visitors as we look forward to 2022 and 40 years of conservation.
+Your dedicated donation will purchase a sturdy bench (\$1500 minimum) or chair (\$800 minimum), pay for a commemorative plaque, AND add to our Stewardship Endowment for the future.
+The Endowment generates income to help cover such costs as keeping trails clear of downed trees, annual mowing to maintain bird habitat, rebuilding bridges & steps, and fighting invasive plants -- all critical to ensuring our conservation areas remain welcoming, beautiful, and ecologically healthy.
+1982-2022 40 Years of Saving the Best of Easthampton's Nature for All details inside WHY Pascommuck Conservation Trust has no paid staff, meaning your gifts always go directly towards protecting land, maintaining our conservation areas for public access and habitat protection, and the few unavoidable expenses such as accounting necessary to keep operating.
 We have also relied almost entirely on board & volunteer hours for property upkeep.
 But in recent times, the added burdens of damage from severe weather, aging board members, and increased use of our conservation areas has made it necessary to supplement our own time with contracted part-time assistance, particularly for any work requiring specialized expertise or involving heavy equipment.
-We are asking for your help in building a modest endowment to supplement our regular fundraising and cover not only a portion of those contractor fees, but also materials for replacement or new bog bridges, steps, etc., clearing downed trees off trails, sign maintenance, enhancement of habitat for wildlife and native plants, and other ongoing stewardship.
+We are asking for your help in building a modest endowment to supplement our regular fundraising and cover not only a portion of those contractor fees, but also materials for replacement or new bog bridges, steps, etc., clearing downed trees, sign maintenance, enhancement of habitat for wildlife and native plants, and other ongoing stewardship.
 HOW Pascommuck will be accepting bids and gift pledges for the bench endowment starting in August 2020 and ending January 2023.
 Subject to the discretion of the Board, opportunities to endow a bench at a particular location will be 'first come, first served'.
 We would be happy to discuss with anyone interested in donating the details of bench locations and options, to consider dedication wording with you, and to guide visits to the sites.
 Each bench will have only one plaque with limited space, but you are welcome to combine gifts from family members, a business, or a group to make up the full cost of your bench.

 Partial fulfillment of pledges will be requested upon final selection, so cost of materials and contractors can be covered.
-Accounting for fabrication delays and weather (and remembering we are all volunteers!), installation of the bench is expected to be completed within six months of final fulfillment of the pledge.
-Pascommuck Bench Project: Bench locations

-Mutter's Field with \$500 donation plaque on existing bench East St. entrance East St. connector S. side of loop overlook other locations pavilion 1 pavilion 2 pavilion 3 picnic table 1 on picnic table BENCH OPTIONS & Minimum Donation Levels These commemorative benches and chairs of long-lasting materials will be maintained in place for a minimum of 20 years.
+Accounting for fabrication delays and weather (and remembering we are all volunteers!), installation of the bench is expected to be completed within six months of final fulfillment of each pledge.
+BENCH OPTIONS & Minimum Donation Levels These commemorative benches and chairs of long-lasting materials will be maintained in place for a minimum of 20 years.
 Possible choices for each site, as determined by the access available for installation, are listed on the following pages.
 We can discuss alternative designs.
 Plaques for new benches of long-lasting cast aluminum with raised lettering.
 Minimum donations reflect estimated cost of particular bench, plus a \$1000 gift.
 The full amount should be allowable as a tax-deductible contribution.
 Rustic two local boulders & plank bench = at least \$2,000 gift (\$1,000 to endowment)

-Manufactured 5' bench, linear plaque mounted on back = at least \$1,750 gift (\$1,000 to endowment)
+Manufactured 5' bench, linear plaque mounted on back = at least \$1,500 gift (\$1,000 to endowment)